cryu854/FastStyle/README.md

 ## Implementation Details

 - The **feed-forward network** is roughly the same as described in Johnson, except that batch normalization is replaced with Ulyanov's instance normalization, and the scaling/offset of the output `tanh` layer is slightly different (for better convergence), also use [Resize-convolution layer](https://distill.pub/2016/deconv-checkerboard/) to replace the regular transposed convolution for better upsampling (to avoid checkerboard artifacts)
-- The **loss network** used in this implementation follows [Logan Engstrom](https://github.com/lengstrom/fast-style-transfer) , we are all similar to the one described in Gatys , using VGG19 instead of VGG16 and typically using "shallower" layers than in Johnson's implementation,  for larger scale style features in transformation (e.g. use `relu1_1` rather than `relu1_2`).
+- The **loss network** used in this implementation follows [Logan Engstrom](https://github.com/lengstrom/fast-style-transfer) , which is similar to the one described in Gatys , using VGG19 instead of VGG16 and typically using "shallower" layers than in Johnson's implementation,  for larger scale style features in transformation (e.g. use `relu1_1` rather than `relu1_2`).

 ### Training Style Transfer Networks
 Use `main.py` to train a new style transfer network.